Chocolate and Lithium: Can You Take Them Together?

 • Energy drinks

-Milk chocolate and white chocolate contain very little methylxanthine and are not usually a concern.
-Coffee, tea, and energy drinks are usually larger caffeine sources than chocolate and deserve at least as much attention.
+Milk and white chocolate contain very little methylxanthine and are not usually a concern.
+Coffee, tea, and energy drinks are typically larger caffeine sources than chocolate and deserve at least as much attention.

 The bottom line

-Treat any tremor, GI distress, or confusion as a possible toxicity warning and seek care promptly.
+Treat tremor, GI upset, confusion, or unusual sedation as possible toxicity signs and seek care.

 What happens when you take chocolate with lithium?